gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 Matching problems are another entire family of exercises.
 A
-***one-to-one matching problem*** gives the student two lists of equal length and asks her to pair corresponding items, e.g., “match each piece of code with the output it produces”.
+***one-to-one matching problem*** gives the student two lists of equal length and asks her to pair corresponding items, e.g., "match each piece of code with the output it produces".

-> Example: match each function’s name with the operation it implements.
+> Example: match each function's name with the operation it implements.
 >
 > <table class="table table-striped">
 > <tr><td>SGEMV</td><td>triangular banded matrix-vector multiply</td></tr>